-Document Analysis: IEPs
+Document analysis: IEPs.
 Parents signed a release of information to allow the research team to obtain IEPs for the academic school year the participant was in the study.
 Each IEP was coded simultaneously by two clinical psychologists, a psychology post-doctoral fellow or psychology practicum student, and a research coordinator.
-The group read each relevant document and coded it for areas of concern/goals and services using an adapted coding scheme developed at Ohio University (Spiel et al., 2014; see Supplemental Materials).
-Areas of concern included adaptive behaviors, sensory issues, social communication, EF, ADHD symptoms, academic skills, etc. Services included behavior modification and reinforcement, materials and time organization support, extended time, chunking, breaks, etc. Each item was coded as "yes" or "no" and the number of items coded "yes" was summed to derive the number of occurrences for areas of concern and services.
+The group read each relevant document and coded it for areas of concern/goals and services using an adapted coding scheme developed at Ohio University (Spiel et al., 2014; see the online supplemental materials).
+Areas of concern included adaptive behaviors, sensory issues, social communication, EF, ADHD symptoms, academic skills, and so on.
+Services included behavior modification and reinforcement, materials and time organization support, extended time, chunking, breaks, and so on.
+Each item was coded as "yes" or "no" and the number of items coded "yes" was summed to derive the number of occurrences for areas of concern and services.